hyperjumptech/monika/docs/src/pages/guides/examples.md

     type: desktop
 ```

-Note: Please do not forget the tick marks before and after the opening and closing double braces to explicitely indicate a string value.
+Note: Please do not forget the tick marks before and after the opening and closing double braces to explicitly indicate a string value.
 YAML parsers will generate warnings without it.